dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 + The Client can request identity claims to be returned independent of the ID Token.
 There is no UserInfo endpoint to query claims as there is in OpenID Connect.

-## Reused
+**Preserved Features**

-+ This protocol reuses the OAuth 2.0 scopes, client ids, access tokens, and API authorization of OAuth 2.0.
++ This protocol reuses the OAuth 2.0 scopes, Client IDs, and access tokens of OAuth 2.0.

-+ This protocol reuses the client ids, claims and ID Token of OpenID Connect.
++ This protocol reuses the Client IDs, Claims and ID Token of OpenID Connect.

++ No change is required by the Client or the RS for existing APIs.